 One of the best ways to overcome this anxiety disorder is by talking to a licensed therapist.

-In this article, we’ll review the two best platforms to connect you with an agoraphobia therapist.
+In this article, we’ll review the six best platforms to connect you with an agoraphobia therapist.
 We’ll also explain the best type of therapy for this anxiety disorder.

 Agoraphobia therapist near me